isabella232/Unity-Simulation-Docs/doc/data-transfer.md

 USim prerequisites can be found [HERE](https://github.com/Unity-Technologies/Unity-Simulation-Docs).

 USim data transfer feature allows you to transfer data from your own project to a custom GCS bucket within region `us-central1`.
-If your destination is in other region, please reach out to *simulation-help@unity3d.com* and request to add your project ID to our allowlist.
+If your destination is in other region, please reach out to *simulation-help@unity3d.com* and request to add your project ID.

 ### Google Cloud Storage
 Assuming simulations were run successfully and data was generated, one needs to have access to Google Cloud Storage (GCS) and must create a bucket as the data transfer destination.